muxinc/mux-docs/source/index.html.md

 ```

 <p class="lang-specific video-element">
   Include the Mux JavaScript SDK on every page of your site/app that includes video.
-Use the Mux-hosted version of the script to receive automatic updates (the API will not change).
+Use the Mux-hosted version of the script to receive automatic updates (the API will not change within major versions).
 </p>

 ```videojs--html